Advanced Features

 ```swift theme={"theme":{"light":"github-light","dark":"github-dark"}}

-let count = engine.getPromptTokensSize(messages: history, addBosToken: true)
+let count = try await runner.getPromptTokensSize(messages: history, addBosToken: true)

 print("Prompt would consume \(count) tokens")